How Long Are Short Stories

 Q: Is there a minimum word count for a short story?

 A: There is no strict minimum.
-Flash fiction can be incredibly short, even a few words or a paragraph.
-However, to tell a meaningful story, most writers aim for at least a few hundred words.
+In practice, flash fiction can be incredibly short, even a few words or a paragraph.
+On the flip side, to tell a meaningful story, most writers aim for at least a few hundred words.

 Q: Is there a maximum word count for a short story?

 A: The upper limit is blurry.
-Once you exceed 20,000 words, the piece is generally considered a novella.
-However, the distinction often relies more on narrative structure and complexity than a strict word count.
+Practically speaking, once you exceed 20,000 words, the piece is generally considered a novella.
+On the flip side, the distinction often relies more on narrative structure and complexity than a strict word count.

 Q: How do I know if my short story is the right length?

 A: Read it critically.
+If the story feels rushed or incomplete, it might need more words.
+If it feels padded or drags, it might need to be shorter.
+In practice, have you included unnecessary details that could be trimmed?
 Does it feel complete?
 Are all the elements necessary for the story's impact present?
-Have you included unnecessary details that could be trimmed?
-If the story feels rushed or incomplete, it might need more words.
-If it feels padded or drags, it might need to be shorter.
 Seeking feedback from beta readers can be invaluable.

 Q: What if my story exceeds the publisher's guidelines?